-The proofs of both Theorems 6 and 7 are included in Appendix D.1 and D.2, respectively.
-The coefficient c_j refers to the ratio between the filter dimensions at consecutive layers, and assuming $n_i \approx n{i+1}$ (which indeed happens in practice), this coefficient is roughly 2.
+The proofs of both Theorems 6 and 7 are included in the Supplementary Material IV-A and IV-B, respectively.
+The coefficient c_i refers to the ratio between the filter dimensions at consecutive layers, and assuming $n_i \approx n{i+1}$ (which indeed happens in practice), this coefficient is roughly 2.
 Importantly, and unlike the bounds provided for the layer-wise pursuit algorithm, the recovery guarantees are the tightest for the inner-most layer, and the bound increases slightly towards shallower representations.
-The relaxation to the l_1 norm, in the case of the BP formulation, provides local error bounds, while the guarantees for the greedy version, in its OMP implementation, yield a global bound on the representation error.
+The relaxation to the l_1 norm, in the case of the BP formulation, provides local error bounds, while the guarantees for the greedy version, in its OMP implementation, yield a global alternative.